 BigQuery is a serverless, highly scalable, and cost-effective cloud data warehouse.
 Typically, you organize and store your data in BigQuery, which you use for training your ML models.
 You can use BigQuery for querying and processing during exploratory data analysis (EDA), as well as for data preparation.
 In addition to the recommendations in this section for optimizing your BigQuery storage and query processing costs, see Cost optimization best practices for BigQuery.

 BigQuery flat rate pricing is the cheapest option if you're spending at least US$10k each month; the next cheapest option is flexible slots.
 For large ML preprocessing workloads, we suggest not using on-demand pricing because the quantity of data is high but compute overhead is typically low.

 Use BigQuery to explore and preprocess large amounts of data

-During EDA, data is usually retrieved from BigQuery and sent to an Notebooks instance.
+During EDA, data is usually retrieved from BigQuery and sent to a user-managed notebooks instance.
 However, if you have a large dataset, this might not be possible.
-Therefore, it's better to execute the analytics and data processing in BigQuery and use an Notebooks instance to retrieve and visualize the results.
+Therefore, it's better to execute the analytics and data processing in BigQuery and use a user-managed notebooks instance to retrieve and visualize the results.
 Similarly, we recommend that you preprocess data in BigQuery before you retrieve it for training your model.

 Use the BigQuery Storage API